Yagiz94/BankSphereMicroService/README.md

 BankSphereMicroService

-A microservices-based banking application built with Spring Boot, Spring Cloud Gateway, Apache Kafka, Redis, MySQL, and Docker Compose.
+A microservice based banking application built with Spring Boot, Spring Cloud Gateway, Apache Kafka, Redis, MySQL, and Docker Compose.
 Each module (User, api-gateway Account, Transaction) is containerized and communicates over an internal Docker network.
 All services are orchestrated via Docker Compose, demonstrating a scalable, event-driven architecture.

 Project Overview